 - The resort is ideal for those who love diving and snorkeling.
 It’s near the Coral Garden, one of the best snorkeling spots in the island.
 It’s also ideal for those who are looking for a relaxing stay in Malapascua Island.

 Book your stay here

 You can book discounted rooms here.

-For inquiries or direct booking, contact the resort in their official website.
+For inquiries, you can contact the resort in their Facebook page.